Information on the governance of Orienteering ACT.

 OACT is affiliated with Orienteering Australia, along with the six other state based orienteering associations.

 OACT is an association of members, however the members belong to one of 5 orienteering clubs that are part of OACT.
 The clubs are: Abominables, Bush Flyers, Parawanga, Red Roos and Weston Emus.
-Initially the clubs were based on geographical parts of Canberra but this distinction has now faded, and members can select any club.
+Members can select any club.
 The purpose of the clubs is to conduct the orienteering events on behalf of OACT.
 OACT relies upon its members to volunteer to conduct events and hence an important role of the clubs is to develop a social network of its members so that the members volunteer to help at events, and so that members want to keep doing orienteering.

 When clubs organize orienteering events, the three main jobs are the course setter, the event organizer and controller.
 In addition club members help at setting up for the event, manning the registration table and computer, and packing up afterwards.